-Denial is the refusal to accept reality or facts.
+- Denial is the refusal to accept reality or facts.
 Here’s a video that you can show to your class.

-Projection is the misattribution of an undesirable feeling onto another person.
+- Projection is the misattribution of an undesirable feeling onto another person.
 Here’s a video that you can show to your class.

-Sublimation the channelling of unacceptable feelings into more acceptable ones.
+- Sublimation the channelling of unacceptable feelings into more acceptable ones.
 Here’s a video that you can show to your class.

-Intellectualisation is the overemphasis on thinking when confronted with unacceptable feelings.
+- Intellectualisation is the overemphasis on thinking when confronted with unacceptable feelings.
 Here’s a video that you can show to your class.

-Rationalisation is putting something into a different light or offering a different explanation.
+- Rationalisation is putting something into a different light or offering a different explanation.
 Here’s a video that you can show to your class.

 I hope that you’ll find these videos useful in explaining to your students Freud’s ideas.
 For more useful videos which you can share to your class, visit and subscribe to Psychreg Podcast.

-Dennis Relojo is the Founder of Psychreg and is the Editor-in-Chief of Psychreg Journal of Psychology.
-He is also an editorial board member for the Journal on Innovation in Psychology, Education and Didactics.
-Dennis holds a master’s degree in Psychology from the University of Hertfordshire.
-His research interests include educational psychology and special education.
+Dennis Relojo is the Founder of Psychreg, and is the Editor-in-Chief of Psychreg Journal of Psychology.
+In addition to his duties with Psychreg, he also serves as editorial board member for a number of peer-reviewed journals.
+Dennis holds a master’s degree in Psychology from the University of Hertfordshire and his research interest lie in the broad area of applied psychology.
 You can connect with him through Twitter @DennisRelojo and his website.